Modular Kayak Reviews

 When it comes to modular kayaks each section is usually stiff but when the full kayak is joined it will bend when lifted from the sides.
 You will also notice that the gap between the sections underneath the kayak always opens a little.
 This happens when interlocking moldings lock tighter together and the ends are lifted.

-A: This gap should never be a worry.
+This gap should never be a worry.
 Because modular kayaks can be taken apart into convenient sections, they have at least a joint.
-The join always opens when you lift the vessel from any end, but when you sit on the kayak in water your force locks the kayak sections together and they become very tight.
+The joint always opens when you lift the vessel from any end, but when you sit on the kayak in water your force locks the kayak sections together and they become very tight.

 A: Most of the modular kayaks have watertight sections.
 When these sectioned are joined, water will freely move around inside the gap that exists between the sections.
 However, it won’t come in.
 There is no need for an extra watertight seal between the sections.